Machine Intelligence on the Edge: Interpretable Cardiac Pattern Localisation Using Reinforcement Learning: Conclusion

 \section{Conclusion}

 Beyond the improved convenience in setup and suitability for prolonged recordings, the rise of edge signal acquisition devices has also created a strong demand for robust, explainable target pattern localisation methods that support trustworthy decision-making.
 A prominent example is the ear-ECG signals with critically low Signal-to-Noise Ratio, where the reliable localisation of R-peaks can greatly enhance cardiac monitoring and diagnosis.
 This work addresses this challenge by introducing the Sequential Matched Filter (SMF), which leverages a Reinforcement Learning (RL) agent to design signal-specific filter sequences for robust and interpretable pattern localisation.
 The RL agent of SMF employs lightweight neural network architectures that are suitable for edge deployment.
-When evaluated on two challenging real-world ECG datasets, SMF achieves state-of-the-art R-peak detection performance.
+When evaluated on three challenging real-world ECG datasets, SMF outperformed state-of-the-art DL baselines and non-sequential MFs optimized using the same RL algorithm.
 At the same time, it remains fully interpretable by revealing key signal patterns (e.g., the QRS patterns in ECG) at each step, thereby supporting trustworthy clinical decision-making and enabling the identification of cardiac abnormalities or sensor misplacement.
 Moreover, we empirically demonstrate that SMF’s improved localisation performance directly enables reliable physiological state classification on the edge.
 An intriguing conclusion is that SMF provides a robust and interpretable digital filter design framework applicable to edge signal processing tasks beyond the biomedical domain.